-Are the options to purchase commercial property exempt from the prohibition against remote vesting embodied in New York's Rule against Perpetuities?
+An options to purchase commercial property is not exempt from the prohibition against remote vesting embodied in New York's Rule against Perpetuities.

 In 1978, Broadwest Realty Corporation (Broadwest) owned a building, which housed a theater and commercial space.
 Broadwest had been unable to secure a permanent tenant for the theater, of which approximately 58% of the total square footage of the building's floor space.
 Broadwest also owned two adjacent properties, Pomander Walk (a residential complex) and the Healy Building (a commercial building).
 Broadwest had been operating its properties at a net loss.
 Plaintiff Symphony Space (Symphony), a not-for-profit entity devoted to the arts, had previously rented the theater for several one-night engagements.
 In 1978, Symphony and Broadwest engaged in a transaction where Broadwest sold the entire building to Symphony for the below-market price of $10,010 and leased back the income-producing commercial property, excluding the theater, for $1 per year.
 Broadwest maintained liability for the existing $243,000 mortgage on the property as well as certain maintenance obligations.
 As a condition of the sale, Symphony, for consideration of $10, also granted Broadwest an option to repurchase the entire building.
 The purpose of structuring this transaction with the option to repurchase the building was to grant Symphony time to acquire a tax exemption as a non-profit, which is ultimately did obtain.